blueshack112/what.test/readme.md

-# $$TODO(Malx) #
+# What.Test #

 ### What is this repository for? ###

-MalX is a pen-testing platform that allows users to download penetration tests and packages (combination of multiple tests) in executable file formats to test their systems against specific vulnerabilities.
+This is a test task meant to be delivered to What.

 ### Development